 How can private visitors buy tickets?

-Tickets for the Book Fair can be purchased online in advance.
+Tickets for Frankfurter Buchmesse can be purchased online in advance from April 2020 onwards.
 This way you avoid queues at the entrance.

 Reduced tickets and group tickets can only be purchased at the box office.